PaiSolutions/Code-Drop/posts/Outlook-Signatures.md

 3. Provide a description, choose an expiration option, and click the "Add" button.
 4. **Note**: The secret value will be displayed once.
 Make sure to copy it and store it securely.

-#### 8. Start Using Microsoft Graph

-With the necessary configurations in place, you can now use the Microsoft Graph API in your application by including the application and directory IDs along with the client secret (or other authentication methods).

-Remember to consult the official [Microsoft Graph documentation](https://docs.microsoft.com/graph/) for detailed information on available endpoints, data, and authentication flows.

-That's it!
-You've successfully set up an Azure Enterprise Application for Microsoft Graph access.
-Make sure to follow security best practices and manage permissions carefully to ensure the security of your application and data.